Our campaigning successes

 Read some of our key past campaigns.

 In March 2015, MPs voted in favour of plain, standard cigarette packs, which will help prevent young people from taking up smoking and ultimately save lives.
+Standard packs arrive on shelves from Friday 20 May.

 Our radiotherapy campaign prompted £23 million of Government support for radiotherapy centres in England.